zheland/rust-webrtc-client-server-example/README.md

 * Run `bash watch.sh`
 * Open `localhost:8080` in browser
-* Edit the server address if necessary and click button `[Start sender]`.
+* Edit the server address if necessary and click button `Start sender` or `Start receiver`.
-* Type in TextArea, the message will be displayed in the server console.
+* Type in sender TextArea, the message will be displayed on the receiver TextArea.
+* If the receiver is started before the sender, you will see the video as soon as the sender is started.
+* If the sender starts before the receiver, the video will start after the sender sends keyframes.

 ## License